These are some of the most common machine-learning interview questions.

 Some common examples of hyperparameters include:

 Handling missing or corrupted data begins with identifying missing values in a dataset.
-Analyzing the causes and proportion of missing data helps decide which techniques suit a specific use case.

-There are two broad strategies for handling missing data: data deletion and data imputation.
+There are two broad strategies for handling missing data:

-Some common imputation techniques are:
+Some imputation techniques are:

 Each cell represents the following: